Full day in La Boca and Puerto Madero, a guide to everything you can do in these picturesque neighborhoods!

 Walk through Puerto Madero

-Puerto Madero is the most modern neighborhood of Buenos Aires.
-It is located on the banks of the Río de la Plata and it is pleasant to walk through its streets.
-You can visit the Women Bridge, the dams and the boats.
-The Fortabat Art Collection Museum is also located in this barrio.
-To learn more about what to do in Puerto Madero, you can read this post.
+It is the most modern neighborhood of Buenos Aires.
+It is located on the banks of the Río de la Plata and it is very pleasant to walk through its streets.